nicopace/ionic-cordova-android-vagrant-docker/README.md

 $ vagrant ssh
 ```

+The username for vagrant is `vagrant` and the password is `vagrant`.

 This will download and install the image, and then go through the dependencies and install them one by one. `vagrant ssh` will connect you to the image and give you a bash prompt.
 Once everything completes, you'll have a working box to build your apps on Android.

 ### Connected Android Devices